-In Fig. \ref{fig:gw170729_old} we see that \ppvtwo and the corresponding newer precessing model for the dominant quadrupole, \phXP, give very similar results, while the non-precessing multi-mode waveform models recover lower mass ratio and higher luminosity distance, as was also observed in \cite{Chatziioannou:2019dsz}.
+In Fig. \ref{fig:gw170729_old} we see that \ppvtwo and the corresponding newer precessing model for the dominant quadrupole, \phXP, give very similar results, while the non-precessing multi-mode waveform models recover lower mass ratio and higher luminosity distance, as was also observed by \citet{Chatziioannou:2019dsz} and \citet{Payne:2019wmy}.
+The non-precessing likelihood-reweighted results of \citet{Payne:2019wmy} (not plotted) are in very good agreement with our \phXHM and \phTHM posteriors for most parameters, with the peak for $\chieff$ shifted down towards 0 but its posterior still well consistent within 90\% credible intervals.
 Adding not only higher modes but precession, we obtain more evidence for unequal masses for \phTPHM, as seen in Fig. \ref{fig:gw170729_new}.

 In Figs. \ref{fig:gw170729_old} and \ref{fig:gw170729_new} we also directly compare the frequency and time domain families \phenX and \phT.
 We can see that the distribution of likelihood values across the posterior for \phTPHM is shifted toward larger values, and indeed we obtain a Bayes factor of $2.16_{-0.39}^{+0.47}$ in favor of \phTPHM when compared to \phXPHM, while the aligned-spin versions, \phTHM and \phXHM, give much more similar results.